ahmedmakkram/northwindapp/README.md

 ## Bonus Tasks Completed

-- **B1 - Cloud Foundry Deployment:** App built using MTA tools and deployed to SAP BTP HTML5 Application Repository.
-Confirmed via cf html5-list showing live URL dated 23 May 2026.
+- **B1 — Cloud Foundry Deployment:** Successfully built and deployed the multi-target application (MTA) archive to SAP BTP Cloud Foundry using the HTML5 Repository Service.
+Built using `mbt build` and deployed via `cf deploy`.

-- **B2 - Postman OData Queries:** Tested $top, $filter, $select and $orderby against the live Northwind service.
+- **B2 — Postman OData Queries:** Tested four query options ($top, $filter, $select, $orderby) against the live Northwind service.
 Collection exported and included in /docs.

-- **B4 - Object Page:** Added drill-down navigation showing full product details including ProductID, ProductName, UnitPrice, UnitsInStock and QuantityPerUnit.
+- **B4 — Fiori Object Page:** Added drill-down navigation from the list to a product detail page showing ProductID, ProductName, UnitPrice, UnitsInStock and QuantityPerUnit.

-- **B5 - OData POST Request:** Successfully posted a new product to a writable OData mock service and got a 201 Created response.
-Screenshot in /docs.
+- **B5 — OData POST Request:** Successfully posted a new product to a writable OData mock service and received a 201 Created response.
+Screenshot included in /docs.

 ## Deployed Application URL